secretstartups/handbook/content/handbook/marketing/field-marketing/_index.md

 - Formulation of a clear strategy and understanding of customer journey
 - Completion of all fields in the `Details` section of the micro-campaign template

-*For anything that’s listed in the `Tactics included` section of the template the FMM needs to be clear about their specific ask & what the desired outcome will be.
+*For anything that's listed in the `Tactics included` section of the template the FMM needs to be clear about their specific ask & what the desired outcome will be.
 If the FMM does not know, it's ok to set up a call to talk through ideas and strategies.*

 #### 2. FMM opens specific tactic issues